Subash-Lamichhane/QUIZORA/README.md

 - **Mistral-Small** for more creative and in-depth responses (80.7 tokens/s).

 ### 3. Save and Load Question Sets
 Have a favorite quiz?
-QUIZORA lets you save your generated question sets for future use, making studying more flexible and fun.
+QUIZORA automatically saves your generated quiz sets for future use, making studying more flexible and fun.

 ### 4. Interactive UI
 The user interface is intuitive and highly interactive.
 Seamlessly navigate through categories, browse questions, and answer them with ease—all in an engaging format.